 Some tips on making your submission count for waterbirds

 The Inquiry process is a relatively simple one.
-Your submission does not need to be complex or lengthy.
 This is the time for you to recall every email you have ever sent to your MP in opposition to ‘recreational’ shooting or every conversation you have had with friends and family about why we need to end duck shooting, and send it in the form of a submission.

-Key points you may consider raising are that duck shooting is:
+Key points you may consider raising are that duck and quail shooting is:

 - Inherently and unavoidably cruel

 - Damaging to native waterbird and quail populations and the environment

 - Dangerous and distressing for those living in regional communities.

 This article is full of information about duck shooting Victoria, and may be helpful to guide you when making a submission.
 Please ensure that you put your submission in your own words so that it has maximum impact.

 The Parliamentary committee is made up of 9 Members of the Legislative Council who have been selected to deliberate a broad range of elements (terms of reference) relating to recreational shooting.
 We have been assured that animal cruelty is applicable as part of these terms.

 The committee will hold public hearings as part of this Inquiry and will call upon key stakeholders from not just the animal protection sector, but also from shooting associations and regional communities, to give evidence.

 We expect Animals Australia will be called upon as part of this process and we will participate on behalf of every waterbird at risk of being killed in future, and of course, on your behalf, too.